LAMP Acquired Properties

 - Southeast Intracoastal Waterway Park – (1998) 114 acres located between Crescent Beach and Marineland on Anastasia Island in southeastern St. Johns County, between A1A and the Matanzas River.

-- Alpine Groves Park – (1999) Alpine Grove River Park contains 54.5 acres and is located in northwest St. Johns County between the St. Johns River and William Bartram Scenic and Historic Highway (SR13).
+- Alpine Groves Park – (1999) Alpine Groves Park contains 54.5 acres and is located in northwest St. Johns County between the St. Johns River and William Bartram Scenic and Historic Highway (SR13).
 Access to the site is provided from William Bartram Scenic and Historic Highway.

-- Vaill Point – (2001) The Moultrie Creek / Intracoastal Park (Vaill Point) contains 23 acres and is bordered on the east by the Intracoastal Waterway and on the north by Moultrie Creek, accessible from US 1 via Vaill Point Road and Sturdivant Road.
+- Vaill Point Park – (2001) The Moultrie Creek / Intracoastal Park (Vaill Point Park) contains 23 acres and is bordered on the east by the Intracoastal Waterway and on the north by Moultrie Creek.
+It is accessible from US 1 via Vaill Point Road and Sturdivant Road.

-- Beluthahatchee Park – (2005) Beluthahatchee Park is located on the William Bartram Scenic Highway (SR 13) approximately one fourth of a mile south of Roberts Road and approximately 200 feet north of Cricket Hollow Lane.
+- Beluthahatchee Park – (2005) Beluthahatchee Park is located on the William Bartram Scenic Highway (SR 13) approximately 1/4 mile south of Roberts Road and approximately 200 feet north of Cricket Hollow Lane.

 - Nease Beachfront Park – (2005) Nease Park is located 1 mile north of the St. Augustine Inlet on A1A Scenic & Historic Coastal Byway about 230 feet from the Atlantic Ocean.

-- Mussallem Beachfront Park – The Mussallem Beachfront Park property is an eight and a half acre site located in eastern St. Johns County.
+- Mussallem Beachfront Park – The Mussallem Beachfront Park property is an 8.5 acre site located in eastern St. Johns County.
 It is bordered on the east by the Atlantic Ocean and on the west by the Intracoastal Waterway.
-It is accessible from Highway A1A.
-The site is one of the last remaining undeveloped parcels in the area.
+Accessible from Highway A1A, the site is one of the last remaining undeveloped parcels in the area

 - Vilano Beach Oceanfront Park – The Vilano Beach Oceanfront Park site is located on 1.7 acres of beachfront property at 2750 Anahma Drive.
-Currently Fiddlers Green Restaurant, sits nestled in the sand dunes, bordered to the east by the Atlantic Ocean, and to the west by Anahma Drive.
+The park sits nestled in the sand dunes, bordered to the east by the Atlantic Ocean, and to the west by Anahma Drive.